-New buildings will seek to achieve upper quartile benchmark performance in energy and water efficiency.
+New buildings will seek to achieve a better than average benchmark performance in energy and water efficiency.
 Where feasible, adaptations and refurbishments to existing buildings will seek to make meaningful contributions to minimising adverse environmental impacts.

 The Council will not use tropical hardwoods in its buildings unless via accredited sustainable sources.